ipums/ipums.github.io/README.md

 1. Start your Jekyll server if you haven't already, and preview your work.
 1. When done, add your new file, commit your changes, and push your branch to Github.
 1. Go to the Github web interface for the repository, and [create a pull request](https://help.github.com/articles/creating-a-pull-request/) back to the master branch.
+1. Each pull request to master requires a reviewer (this is a GitHub feature now).
+You can optionally ask someone else to review your post, and they can mark it as reviewed from GitHub.
+Otherwise, the blog editors (Fran; others) will do this step.

 #### Method 2: Online via the Github Web Interface